nushell-prophet/dotnu/README.md

 ## Embeds — keeping examples in sync

-`dotnu` lets you write literate Nushell: regular nushell scripts, that contain commented nushell outputs in places where `| print $in` was used.
-You can understand the mechanics easier looking into the [example](/dotnu-capture.nu)
+`dotnu` lets you write **literate Nushell**: ordinary Nushell scripts that include the real command output right after each pipeline ending in `| print $in`.
+See the [capture example](/dotnu-capture.nu) to grasp the idea quickly.

-The embed helpers automate three things:
+Embed helpers automate three steps:

-	1. Capture Run a command and grab the table / text it prints.
+1. **Capture** – run the command and collect whatever it prints.
-	2. Format Turn that output into comment lines starting with # => .
+2. **Format** – turn that output into comment lines that start with `# => `.
-	3. Insert / Refresh Place or update those comment lines exactly where you want them.
+3. **Insert / refresh** – put those lines below the command, or update them later.

-Everything is implemented in plain Nushell; no external tooling is required.
+All of this is pure Nushell—no external tools.

-The main command is `dotnu embeds-update`.
+### The `dotnu embeds-update` command

-It parses a specifies script, alternates lines that contain `print $in` command, so their output will be easy to parse from stdout during execution, executes alternated script, parses results, and rewrites their output blocks in the original script with fresh content.
-Works both by piping a script in or by pointing it at a file.
+`embeds-update` takes a script, rewrites every `print $in` line so its output is easy to parse, runs the modified script, captures what each marked line prints, and then replaces the old `# =>` blocks in the original file with the fresh output.

 ```nushell
 > dotnu embeds-update --help